j1an5/workers-oauth-provider-forgbot/storage-schema.md

    - Access tokens and refresh tokens are stored as SHA-256 hashes
    - Client secrets are stored as SHA-256 hashes
    - Authorization codes are stored as SHA-256 hashes
+   - For PKCE, only the code challenge is stored, never the code verifier

    This ensures that even if the KV data is compromised, the actual sensitive values cannot be retrieved.